kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Compile-Time Validation Turns Architecture Into a Contract
+## Compile-Time Validation Turns Architecture Into a Contract { #compile-time-validation-contract }

 Once the graph is built ahead of time, it becomes part of the compiled application's contract.